 8. Use more than one sourcing channel

-For specialist roles, instead of only using generic job sites, try using sourcing channels that target the types of roles you’re looking to fill.
-Use social channels to ask your connections if they know anybody that is suitable for your vacant role.
+Instead of only using generic job sites for specialist roles, try using sourcing channels that target the types of roles you’re looking to fill.
+Use social channels to ask your connections if they know anybody suitable for your vacant role.
 Referred candidates usually tend to be a better fit and you can trust your connections to suggest quality candidates they have worked with in the past.